You are here

 Alumni & Connections

 Alumni of the Social Enterprise Program are an invaluable resource for MBA students and for one another.
-They participate in conferences, alumni education courses, serve as mentors for the Nonprofit Board Leadership Program, provide career advice and mentoring to students, serve as guest speakers in courses, help source pro bono consulting projects, participate in research projects with faculty, attend the Social Enterprise Program's Annual Reception, and participate in student club lunch time and evening speaker and social events.
+They participate in conferences, serve as mentors for the Nonprofit Board Leadership Program, provide career advice and mentoring to students, serve as guest speakers in courses, help source pro bono consulting projects, participate in research projects with faculty, attend the Social Enterprise Program's Annual Reception, and participate in student club lunch time and evening speaker and social events.

 Columbia Business School also taps into New York City, which boasts unsurpassed resources for students and graduates alike.
 As the global corporate center and home to more nonprofit organizations than any other city, New York offers countless opportunities to learn about and contribute to innovations in social enterprise.
 The Social Enterprise Program facilitates these opportunities through pro bono projects inside and outside the classroom, summer internships, seminars, and volunteer opportunities with local organizations.